RyanOfEastview/group4-finale/README.md

 ## Description

-We are Group4, consists of Hiu Sum Jaime Yue, Spencer Cole, Ryan McCarthy.
+We are Group4, consists of Hiu Sum Jaime Yue and Ryan McCarthy.

 This is GROUP4 - Vacation Memories, a vacation memories web application that allows user to post and comment on vacation photos.
 When you open the vacation memories web application, you can see the.